 Simply adding a new light fitting to your home is considered to many as the 'lighting plan' for their home.
 But lighting design is science led and is the application of light to spaces.
-It is the foundations that will help that new light create the desired look, and help your home to flow throughout.
+It is the foundations that will help that light create the desired look, and your home to flow throughout.
 You can't do one without the other.

-Lighting design is all about how lighting can guide you through a home, creating an effective lighting strategy, whilst formulas on the placement of the lights plays a huge role in pulling it together.
+Lighting design is all about how lighting can guide you through a home.
+Creating an effective lighting strategy, whilst formulas on the placement of the lights plays a huge role in pulling it together.

 What Is Lighting Design?